MICHELLE CICCARELLI LERACHFounder

 Eileen Gregory spent more than 30 years as an executive and creative producer in the music, television, and film industries.
 In 2000, in partnership with UPCtv, Europe’s largest cable television channel, Dave Stewart, and Morgan Mason, Eileen founded Innergy, the first channel focusing on environmental issues, human rights issues, and personal growth.
 In 2002, she and her husband purchased 70 acres in the Guadalupe Valley in Mexico where they decided to settle down, put their organic and green principles into practice, grow grapes, enjoy life, and share their dream with friends old and new.
-That dream has become Grupo La Villa del Valle (a boutique hotel), Corazon de Tierra (a much lauded farm-to-table restaurant), Vena Cava wines, and Baja Botanica (a range of 100% organic lavender bath and skin products).
+That dream has become Grupo La Villa del Valle (a boutique hotel), Vena Cava wines, and Baja Botanica (a range of 100% organic lavender bath and skin products).
 Eileen also chairs an annual sustainability conference in Baja and supports contemporary Latin artists with displays in a sculpture garden on her property that is free and open to the public.